Decentralized and Parallel Primal and Dual Accelerated Methods for Stochastic Convex Programming Problems: Stochastic convex optimization

-If $h(x)$ has $L_h$-Lipschitz gradient in 2-norm then due to Theorem 9 \cite{stonyakin2019gradient} and Theorem 19 \cite{stonyakin2019inexact} it is sufficient to solve auxiliary problem with accuracy (in terms of function value) where $\e$ is a desired accuracy (in function value) for initial problem \eqref{eq:gen_prob}.

-If $\mu = 0$ one can also generalize this step for non-Euclidean case.
-Then using restarts \cite{gasnikov2018universal} one can generalize such a method on $\mu > 0$.
-Note, that by using restarts with STM($L$,0,$x^0$) one can eliminate the gap $\ln(LR^2/\e) \to \ln(\mu R^2/\e)$ between lower bounds and the bounds of STM($L$,$\mu$,$x^0$) without restarts \cite{gasnikov2018universal}.
-The same is true for the stochastic case, see below.} \cite{gasnikov2018universal, nesterov2018lectures}) allow to obtain the optimal number of iterations and number of gradient oracle calls for problem~\eqref{eq:gen_prob} as described\footnote{Here and below (see, e.g. Table~\ref{T:stoch}) the last two columns can be obtained from the corresponding first columns by choosing $L = M^2/(2\delta)$, where $\delta = \e/N$ \cite{gasnikov2018universal}.
-This is the idea of universal accelerated methods \cite{nesterov2015universal}, but with predefined $L$.} in Table~\ref{T:deter}, where $R = \|x^0 - x^*\|_2$ is the distance between the solution $x^*$ and starting point $x^0$ (if $x^*$ is not unique we may take here such $x^*$ that is the closest one to $x^0$), and $\e$ is the desired precision in function value.

-We say that function $f$ is $L$-smooth or has $L$-Lipschitz continuous gradient if \footnote{Here and below in such type of assumption (especially in the case when $Q$ is unbounded) instead of $\forall x\in Q$ we may write $\forall x \in Q: \|x - x^*\|_2 \le 2R$ \cite{gasnikov2017modern} (analogously for $y$).}
+\dm{We say that a function $f$ is $M$-Lipschitz continuous if \footnote{Here and below in such type of assumptions (especially in the case when $Q$ is unbounded) instead of $\forall x\in Q$ we may write $\forall x \in Q: \|x - x^*\|_2 \le 2R$ \cite{gasnikov2017modern} (analogously for $y$).} } We say that function $f$ is $L$-smooth or has $L$-Lipschitz continuous gradient if

 We also say that function $f$ is $\mu$-strongly convex if